What does a forensic accountant do in divorce proceedings?

-A forensic accountant can also perform a business valuation to help to determine a spouse’s true income.
-They can analyse in detail the business assets and financial information that may typically be overlooked, to give a more accurate picture of the other party’s finances and income.
+Forensic accountants can also undertake business valuations to help determine a spouse’s true income.
+They can analyse in detail the business assets and financial information that may typically be overlooked to give a more accurate picture of the other party’s finances and income.

 To assist your lawyer in finding information

-Lawyers have a range of tools that can help them to gather information to support your case, including subpoenas, depositions and discovery requests.
-However, your financial accountant can take an in-depth look at areas that your lawyer cannot, thus providing invaluable information that can help to facilitate the divorce process.
+Lawyers have a range of tools that can help them gather information to support your case.
+However, your financial accountant can take an in-depth look at areas that your lawyer cannot, thus providing invaluable calculations that can help facilitate the divorce process.

 Alexander and Co Forensic Accountants

-Divorce can quickly become a lengthy and confusing process where there are complicated assets and finances involved.
-Enlisting the assistance of Alexander’s team of forensic accountants and financial experts can help to make your separation as smooth as possible.
-Get in touch with a member of our team today for more information about our forensic accounting services.
+Divorce can quickly become a lengthy and confusing process when there are complicated assets and finances involved.
+Enlisting the assistance of Alexander & Co’s team of forensic accountants and financial experts can help make your separation as smooth as possible.